 What does Roeland VZW do?

 Roeland VZW is a youth service which began in 1971.
 Our motto is ‘Creative language learning’.
-We organise French, English and Dutch language camps for children from 7 to 19 years during the summer holidays.
+We organise French, English and Dutch language camps for children and young people during the summer holidays.
 We also offer Dutch day camps in Ghent for non-Dutch-speaking newcomers and children with language delays.

-Throughout the school year we arrange Dutch and French city visits for schools and French and English theatre projects.
-We have a French library and we ensure that our volunteers receive the training they need.
+Throughout the school year we arrange Dutch and French city visits for schools.

 Does Roeland organise after-school activities (e.g. On Wednesday afternoons)?